Colorado Student Grants for College

 - Be a United States citizen or eligible non-citizen

-- Satisfacory progress in chosen course of study
+- Satisfactory progress in chosen course of study

 - No default on previous educational loans